123wowow123/chronopin/content.md

 Before Usable:

-edit should prompt with modal to navigate away ++ clearing search should not move out of create page only search page should navigate to main+ links should be external cleanup add twitter html to search indexing search should have today button in best match mode
+links should be external cleanup add twitter html to search indexing search should have today button in best match mode